Agrilus biguttatus

 Agrilus biguttatus is a species of beetle in the family Buprestidae, the jewel beetles.
 Common names include oak splendour beetle, oak buprestid beetle, and two-spotted oak borer.
-It is native to Europe, North Africa, and Siberia.
-This beetle is known as a pest that causes damage to oak trees and is a factor in oak decline.
+This beetle is known as a pest that causes damage to oak trees and is a major factor in oak decline.

 The adult beetle is 8 to 13 millimeters long.
 It is metallic green in color with a black or yellow cast.
 There is a pair of white spots on the inner edges of the elytra.
 The larva is a creamy white color and measures up to 43 millimeters in length.
 The first thoracic segment is enlarged.
 The grub is legless and has a pair of horns on its last abdominal segment.
-Female beetles have an average lifespan of 2 months, but some may live upwards of 5 months.
+The beetles have an average lifespan of 2 months, but some may live upwards of 5 months.

+Taxonomy

+Agrilus biguttatus is part of the subfamily Agrilinae, within the family Buprestidae in the order Coleoptera.
+Agrilinae is the largest, most genetically diverse subfamily in Buprestidae.
+It is made up of four tribes: Coraebini, Aphanisticini, Tracheini and Agrilini.
+Agrilus biguttatus is part of tribe Agrilini under the subtribe Agrilina.
+Based on when Buprestidae was estimated to have diverged, it suggests that its ancestors had a habit of wood-boring larval feeding.
+Nonetheless, some groups in Agrilinae shifted to eating leaves.

+The Agrilus genus of buprestid beetles is known for its remarkable species diversity, with over three thousand species identified worldwide.
+These beetles' larvae typically mature inside the vascular tissues of trees or woody plants, showing a strong preference for specific host plants.
+Their method of development has been found to contribute to significant oak decline.